2023 Study of the U.S. Institutes (SUSI) for Young Women Leaders

 - Scanned copy of passport ID page

-How to Apply
+How to Apply & Application Deadline

-Application package must be submitted via e-mail to Tashkent-Program@state.gov no later than 18:00 (local time in Uzbekistan) on December 20, 2021, with “Application for SUSI for Young Women Leaders” in the subject line.
+Application package must be submitted via e-mail to Tashkent-Program@state.gov no later than 18:00 (local time in Uzbekistan) on October 31, 2022, with “Application for SUSI for Young Women Leaders” in the subject line.
 All application documents must be sent in one email!

 Incomplete applications will be disqualified and will not be reviewed by the SUSI Selection Panel.